For Reconciliation to be realised, we all must play our part. Be brave and be the change.

 2. Close the Gap

-You can take action by signing the pledge and learning about how your state and federal governments are proposing to work towards closing the gap.
+You can take action by taking part in the ANTaR Sea of Hands, fundraising in your community, or signing the Campaign for Change pledge and learning about how your state and federal governments are proposing to work towards closing the gap.

 3. Change the Record

-To achieve these goals, Change the Record is campaigning for the Australian Government to work with Aboriginal and Torres Strait Islander communities to invest in holistic early intervention, prevention and diversion strategies.
-These strategies are aimed to increase safety, address the root causes of violence against women and children, cut reoffending and imprisonment rates, and build stronger communities.
+To achieve their goals, Change the Record is campaigning for the Australian Government to work with Aboriginal and Torres Strait Islander communities to invest in holistic early intervention, prevention and diversion strategies.
+These strategies are aimed at increasing safety, addressing the root causes of violence against women and children, cutting reoffending and imprisonment rates, and building stronger communities.

 You can take action by emailing your state MP (Change the Record has provided a template for you) or by donating.